ianh/owl/doc/grammar-reference.md

 | `a\:b` | The rule `a`, but excluding the choice or operator `b`. |
 | `a\:b\:c@d` | The rule `a`, excluding the choices (or operators) `b` and `c`, renamed to `d` in the resulting parse tree. |

-Any identifier can be a rule name, including `identifier`, `string`, and `number`.
+You can name a rule using any identifier, including `identifier`, `string`, and `number`.
 If you name a rule after one of these tokens, its name will refer to the rule instead of the token.

 Except within guard brackets `[ ]`, a rule can only refer to rules after it in the grammar.
 The first rule in the grammar is matched against the input text directly; other rules are only useful as patterns.